Disneyland Dining Guide

 Where are the best places to eat at Disneyland?

 There are a lot of choices and everyone craves different foods at different times of the day.
 We would eat dessert for every meal if we could!
 With that said there are certainly places that are better than others in taste and quality.
-Having spent so much time at the parks (we’re there several times a month) we can give you our honest opinion about all the food places…but instead we’ll list out our top three to four from each category in this Disneyland Dining Guide.
+Having spent so much time at the parks (we’re there several times a month), we’ll list out our top three to four favorite dining options from each category in this Disneyland Dining Guide.

 - Maurice’s Treats – Fantasy Faire.
 This place is a gem and a fantastic place to get a garlic cheese twist or different flavored churros.
 Shhh, we don’t want lines to get bad here!